hackclub/some-assembly-required/guide/math/boolean-logic.md

 Boolean is a very cute word for a very simple concept!
 A boolean is something that can only have one of two values - true or false.
 True or false can also be represented as 1 for true, 0 for false.

-Since we represent data in the physical world with the inclusion or absence of electrical signals, we can use something called boolean logic to determine whether a “statement” is true or false.
+Since we represent data in the physical world with the inclusion or absence of electrical signals, we can use something called boolean logic to determine whether a “statement” is **true** or **false**.
 A statement here is just boolean values, and we pass them to operations we can use depending on our use case.

 Why would we ever use this?
 Great question!
+Let me let you in on another secret.

+Remember earlier, how we learned that all code has to end up as numbers for the computer to understand it?

-Let me let you in on a secret - everything your computer is doing is actually just composed of these logical operations.
-Everything.
+Well that's because your computer is running those numbers through these logical operations. **Every single one.**

 All the math your processor can do, it’s done by combining a few of these operations together.
-So you send it some electrical signals, it goes through a few of these “logic gates”, in the form of transistors, and BAM!
+So you send it some electrical signals, it goes through a few of these “logic gates”, in the physical form of transistors, and BAM!
 You have an answer at the end.
 You combine a bunch of these small answers through more transistors, and then you have a larger answer!

 Let’s talk through these logical operations a bit.

+## Boolean math

+TODO fill out this section

+## Logical Operations

 ### AND